Blazemeter/taurus/site/dat/docs/Locust.md

 Locust package is not installed automatically by Taurus, please install it manually: `pip install locustio`

-Make note that not all load profile settings are supported by Locust module.
-Only `concurrency` and `ramp-up` will have effect.
-Also, you should set `iterations` option to limit execution time, otherwise locust will run until manually interrupted.
+Make note that for Locust `iterations` option means quantity of requests, not cycles of scenario (as the last can contains more than one request).
+Next load profile settings has no effect for this executor: `throughput` and `steps`

-Make note that Taurus appends `PYTHONPATH` with path to artifacts directory and current working directory.
+Taurus appends `PYTHONPATH` with path to artifacts directory and current working directory.
 Make sure you have no module name clashes (for example, don't name your locustfile as `locust.py`).

 Here's example config that uses existing locust file: